Skip to main content

 • Not able to be performed on patients who have had a sleeve gastrectomy or duodenal switch

-• Difficult to perform on patients who have undergone a roux en y gastric bypass
+• Difficult to perform on patients who have undergone a roux gastric bypass

 • Possibility of recurrence

-• Higher rates of gas bloat, dysphagia and flatulence
+• Higher rates of gas bloat, dysphagia, and flatulence rates of gas bloat, dysphagia, and flatulence

-• Foods that you eat now may cause discomfort, nausea or vomiting after your surgery
+• Foods that you eat now may cause discomfort, nausea, or vomiting after your surgery due to changes in how stomach acids interact with your digestive system

 • Requires adherence to dietary recommendations and follow-up compliance